danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 IANA maintains an official registry of formats (e.g. ``'image/tiff'``), and it also defines a standard for adding application-specific formats outside of the official standard (e.g. ``'application/x-hdf'``).
-Although MIME types are not as well known to the scientist user--programmers in the SciPy ecosystem as they are to web developers, MIME types do already have foothold in SciPy via IPython rich display's [`_repr_mimebundle_`](https://ipython.readthedocs.io/en/stable/config/integrating.html#MyObject._repr_mimebundle_)
+Although MIME types are not as widely known to the scientist user--programmers in the SciPy ecosystem as they are to web developers, MIME types do already have foothold in SciPy via IPython rich display's [`_repr_mimebundle_`](https://ipython.readthedocs.io/en/stable/config/integrating.html#MyObject._repr_mimebundle_)